The Slack handbook for HR teams

 In all of these areas, the simple switch from information silos and fragmented communications to channels and an open collaboration platform has a major effect on efficiency, productivity and happiness at work.

-These profound changes help to improve work measurably wherever Slack is deployed.
+These profound changes help improve work measurably wherever Slack is deployed.
 Let’s look at some examples.

 Slack makes your HR software more effective

-Slack amplifies the power of your HR software platform and your team’s preferred HR and productivity tools.
-Our close partnerships and deep integrations with software such as Workday, PeopleSoft, Oracle, ADP and SuccessFactors let your teams bring these tools – plus a huge range of specialist HR and productivity apps – right into Slack.
+Slack amplifies the power of your HR software platform and your team’s favorite HR and productivity tools.
+Our close partnerships and deep integrations with software like Workday, PeopleSoft, Oracle, ADP and SuccessFactors let your teams bring these tools—plus a huge range of specialist HR and productivity apps—right into Slack.
 That means your people can:

 - Search for files across apps